 UPDATE-SLOT-FROM-RECORD - Update objects slot from database.
-Function update-slot-from-record object slot &key database => object object An instance of a View Class.

-slot The name of a slot in object.
+Function update-slot-from-record object slot &key database => object slot The name of a slot in object.

 database A database object.
-This will default to the value of default-database.
+This will default to the value of default-database. '''